 During this workshop, participants will learn:

-• The early indicators that someone is suffering from incident stress or PTSD
+· The early indicators of incident stress or PTSD

-• How to overcome the feelings of weakness associated with getting assistance
+· How to overcome the stigma associated with getting assistance

-• Positive strategies to deal with the physical and mental effects of Policing
+· Strategies to deal with the physical and mental effects on our health

-• How to minimise the impact of the job on your family
+· How to minimize the impact of the job on your family

-• What we should do if we suspect another person may be having challenges
+· What we should do if we suspect another person may be having problems

 This is feedback from previous Critical Stress Training Workshops.